Branded virtual data room hero.

 Dynamic watermarks embed the viewer's identifying information - name, email, or access timestamp - into every page of every document they access.
 If a document is leaked or shared without permission, you can identify the source.
 This is a feature on Ellty Data Room plan and is commonly required by late-stage investors and acquirers.

-Can investors download documents from my data room?
+Can visitors download documents from my data room?

 That depends on your settings.
 Most data room platforms, including Ellty, let you control whether documents can be downloaded or are view-only.
 For sensitive materials, view-only access combined with watermarking is the safer choice during early diligence stages.